Nuclear disarmament

 Nuclear disarmament is the act of reducing or eliminating nuclear weapons.
 Its end state can also be a nuclear-weapons-free world, in which nuclear weapons are completely eliminated.
 The term denuclearization is also used to describe the process leading to complete nuclear disarmament.

 Disarmament and non-proliferation treaties have been agreed upon because of the extreme danger intrinsic to nuclear war and the possession of nuclear weapons.

-Proponents of nuclear disarmament say that it would lessen the probability of nuclear war occurring, especially accidentally.
+Proponents of nuclear disarmament say that it would lessen the probability of nuclear war occurring, especially considering accidents or retaliatory strikes from false alarms.
 Critics of nuclear disarmament say that it would undermine deterrence and make conventional wars more common.